Staking Data

 mkdir -p .cursor/rules

-Alternatively, paste the file contents under Settings > Rules for AI.
+Alternatively, paste the contents of SKILL.md under Cursor Settings → Rules.

 mkdir -p .github